Yizack/mappedlove/docs/mapping/add-markers.md

 ## Getting started

-1. To start adding markers to the map go to the [Map](https://mappedlove.com/app/map) tab and click on the `+` button next to the **Markers** section title.
+1. Navigate to the [Map](https://mappedlove.com/app/map) tab to start adding markers to the map.
-2. A window will pop up with a form to fill in the details of the marker.
+2. Press the `+` button adjacent to the **Markers** section header
-3. On the **Location** field, you can search for the nearest location to set the marker.
-This search is powered by [OpenStreetMap](https://www.openstreetmap.org).
+3. A dialog box will appear, presenting a form for entering marker details.
-4. Add a title and description to the marker.
+4. Utilize the **Location** field to search and set the marker's position, location search is powered by [OpenStreetMap](https://www.openstreetmap.org).
-5. Select a pre-defined group or category that describes the activity you did at that location.
+5. A title and description will be generated automatically based on the location search.
+You can edit these fields to personalize the marker.
-6. Click on the **Add marker** button to add the marker to the map.
+6. Choose from a list of predefined groups or categories that best describe the activity experienced at that location.
-7. Once the marker is added, you will be able to precisely position the marker by dragging it to the exact location on the map.
+7. Confirm the addition of your marker to the map by clicking the **Add marker** button.

-That's it!
-You have successfully added a marker to the map. 🎉
+8. After adding your marker fine-tune the marker's placement by dragging it to its precise desired location on the map.

 ## Editing markers

-1. To edit a marker, click on the `Edit` button at the top right corner of the **Markers** section.
+1. Press the `Edit` button located in the upper right corner of the **Markers** section.
-2. A button to edit or delete will appear on each marker.
-Click on the pencil icon button to edit the marker.
+2. Each marker will display options to edit or delete.
+To modify a marker, click on the pencil icon associated with it.
-3. A window will pop up with the marker details.
+3. A dialog box will appear, showcasing the details of the marker.
-4. The location field contains the latitude and longitude position.
-If you want to change the location click on the `X` button to clear the field and search for a new location.
+4. The location field displays the current latitude and longitude.
+Press the `X` button to clear the existing coordinates, then search for and select a new location.
-5. Click on the **Edit marker** button to save the changes.
+5. To apply your changes, click the **Edit marker** button.

 ## Rearrange markers